EVHaste/haste-makes-waste/_posts/2023-12-27-city-of-seattle-demolishes-memorial-garden.markdown

 When asked to describe the project: “Just one of those cleanups.
 Cleaning up the park.”
 He asked me to hold my questions, and that the next person could definitely answer them.

-After calling around a bit, I was introduced me to Jon Jainga.
+After calling around a bit, I was introduced to Jon Jainga.
 According to his Linkedin, he is the “Emergency Management and Park Security Manager”, and has worked for the City of Seattle for a little under 20 years.
 I did not know this in the moment but could have guessed by the end of the conversation, which would be approximately 15 seconds later.

 I asked Jainga to confirm a few basic details about the project.